 From May into September, easterly (westerly) anomalies have mainly prevailed across the Indian Ocean (Indonesia).

-A few westerly wind bursts (red circles) occurred during the period and are evident in late July and early September.
-There has also been a slow gradual shift eastward of the westerly anomalies over the period.
+A few westerly wind bursts (red circles) have occurred during this period and are evident in mid-June, late July, early September and late September.
+There has also been a slow gradual shift eastward of the westerly anomalies over the entire period.

-Westerly wind anomalies shifted rapidly east of the Date Line during early October.
+Westerly wind anomalies shifted rapidly across the Date Line during early October.